 Gordon, Magic hold on to defeat Spurs, 117-110

-D.J Augustin added 18 points for Orlando, which scored a season high and hit 12 3-pointers.
+D.J Augustin added 18 points for Orlando, which made 12 3-pointers in scoring a season high.

+“It’s a great feeling to get a good win on the road against a great team like that who’s playing well now,” Augustin said.
+“It’s great for our confidence it’s what we’ve been looking for to get us going in a good direction.”

 DeMar DeRozan had 25 points as San Antonio’s four-game winning streak came to an end on the second night of a back-to-back.